 Grant Domains

-Fifteen percent of the budget was awarded in grants related to health in 2023.
+Fourteen percent of the budget was awarded in grants related to health in 2025.
 Health funding includes grants under the foundation’s Black Maternal Health Initiative, which was formally established in November 2021 and had its inaugural round of grants in 2022.

 Funding as a Percentage of Grants Budget